 Perspectives are essays that express our point of view on important topics.
-The topics range from the value of fundamental science to how to fund research to why we show up for work.
-Our perspectives are shaping the national and global debate on how to organise discovery.
+They range from the value of basic science, to how to speed up research, to why we show up for work.
+Our perspectives are shaping the debate on how to organise discovery across Britain and the world.

 Science funding7 Jun